 I obtained my Ph.D. with a project combining photoemission electron microscopy (PEEM) and a polarized laser light source.
 I joined the DGE Young Microscopists to contribute to the discussion of early career paths and choices.

-Biological Sciences Co-Chair
+Life Sciences Co-Chair

 I am currently in my second year as a doctoral candidate.
 I work at the university of Bayreuth in Dr. Till Klecker’s research group at the institute of cell biology.
 We are interested in the ultrastructure of mitochondria and we use the baker’s yeast as a model organism.
 Because of that, TEM is part of my daily working routine.
 For scientists, the exchange of experience and fruitful discussions are valuable resources.
 As an early carrier scientist, I joined the DGE young microscopists to get in touch with others who work on biological questions and samples using electron microscopy.
 Furthermore, I like the idea, that with the young microscopists, we can provide a good networking access for early career scientists.